Andover family feels mental toll of tornado aftermath

 “Spending three days washing clothes from 8 a.m. to 8 p.m. in two different houses…sharing vehicles because you no longer have enough scavenging muddy fields looking for any last item that might have been valuable to us…donated food that no one has an appetite to eat.
 Sleep becomes a rarity.
 Every noise is scary.
 Every raindrop or feeling of wind is a nightmare,” the post reads.

-Linda Mueller, a Red Cross volunteer and grief and trauma therapist who has been volunteering in Andover.
+Linda Mueller, a Red Cross volunteer and grief and trauma therapist, has been volunteering in Andover.

 “It’s a reminder that secondary grief and even survivor’s guilt is present.
 You know ‘My house is okay, but my neighbors isn’t,'” said Mueller.